tichimura-pivotal/pio-eventserver/README.md

 ## 3. Classification Engine

-We'll be using a [classification engine for Heroku](https://github.com/heroku/predictionio-engine-classification) which implements [Apache Spark MLlib's Naive Bayes algorithm](https://spark.apache.org/docs/1.6.2/mllib-naive-bayes.html) to predict a label from a set of attributes.
-See the [Classification Quickstart](http://predictionio.incubator.apache.org/templates/classification/quickstart/) for more about this engine.
+Decision trees We'll be using a [classification engine for Heroku](https://github.com/heroku/predictionio-engine-classification) which implements [Spark's Random Forests algorithm](https://spark.apache.org/docs/1.6.2/mllib-ensembles.html) to predict a label using decision trees.
+See [A Visual Introduction to Machine Learning](http://www.r2d3.us/visual-intro-to-machine-learning-part-1/) to learn how decision trees are so effective.

+Originally this engine implemented [Spark's Naive Bayes algorithm](https://spark.apache.org/docs/1.6.2/mllib-naive-bayes.html).
+We soon switched to Random Forests to improved results by correlating attributes, a well-known weakness of Naive Bayes.
+The Bayes algorithm is still available in the engine source.

 ### Create the engine